 Trust in traditional media

-Despite the growing importance of platforms such as Facebook, Google, WhatsApp, Snapchat or Instagram: In 38 countries surveyed, including Switzerland, classic information media are trusted significantly more (47 percent) than search engines (29 percent) or social media (17 percent) as sources of information.
+Despite the growing importance of platforms such as Facebook, Google, WhatsApp, Snapchat and Instagram: In 38 countries surveyed, including Switzerland, classic information media are trusted significantly more (47 percent) than search engines (29 percent) or social media (17 percent) as sources of information.

 Willingness to pay for online news remains low in Switzerland and many other countries.
 Only 11 percent of Swiss media users say they will pay for digitally available news in 2019.

 Willingness to pay for online news in international comparison The chart shows for Switzerland and the reference countries the proportion of respondents who say they have paid for online news in the last year (source: Reuters Institute 2019).
-Reading example: In Switzerland, 11% of respondents say they have paid for online news in the past year.
+Legend: In Switzerland, 11% of respondents say they have paid for online news in the past year.

 For more media patriotism

-The authors of the study write that platformisation is weakening professional Swiss information journalism, which can be seen, among other things, in the increasing concentration of media in Switzerland.
+The authors of the study write that platformization is weakening professional Swiss information journalism, which can be seen, among other things, in the increasing concentration of media in Switzerland.
 However, professional information media and editorially produced news remain indispensable for a democratic society.

 The support of the national system of professional information media would have to include both state measures and measures beyond that.
-In the area of state measures, proposals for taxing advertising revenues generated on journalistic content by tech platforms were already made in last year's "Quality of the Media" yearbook, as was the proposal to expand direct media subsidies.
+In the area of government measures, proposals for taxing advertising revenues generated on journalistic content by tech platforms were already made in last year's "Quality of the Media" yearbook, as was the proposal to expand direct media subsidies.

 Published for the tenth time

-The yearbook "Quality of the Media" is being published for the tenth time.
+The yearbook "Quality of the Media" is published for the tenth time.
 It is written by the Research Institute Public and Society (FÖG) of the University of Zurich.
 It is financed by the Kurt Imhof Foundation for Media Quality and the University of Zurich.